Qvareli Municipality: History

 Though Gremi was the capital of Kakheti, very little information about its history, lifestyle and appearance has been preserved.
 However, the surviving buildings and archaeological material prove the strength and importance of the city.
-During the campaigns of Shah Abbas I of Iran in 1614-1616, Gremi was brutally attacked and turned into ruins.
+During the campaigns of Shah Abbas I of Iran in 1614–1616, Gremi was brutally attacked and turned into ruins.
 Since then, Gremi, as the throne city of Kakheti, existed for a while but could not restore its old glory.
 In 1667, a safer place for the throne city was identified, and King Archil chose Telavi as the capital of Kakheti, which was relatively safe from the constant attacks of the Dagestan feudal lords.

 Areshi, or Arishi, was the name of the village in Qvareli municipality, on the territory of which today's village of Mtisdziri is located.
 It was a strategic point in ancient Hereti, on the trade route that connected Kartli and Kakheti to the interior regions of Albania in the early feudal times.
 A sheep road that used to take sheep to the mountains of Dagestan passed through Aresh and still passes today.
 According to "Matiane Kartlisai" at the beginning of the 10th century, the combined army of the Abkhaz king Constanti and Kvirike, the Chorebishop of Kakheti, defeated the army of Hereti, and according to the truce, Adarnase, the Patricius of Herteti, gave Orchobi to Kvirike, and Gavazni and Areshi to Constanti".

-The material remains of the old glory - ancient strongholds and the ruins of carved churches - are preserved in abundance in this area.
+The material remains of the old glory – ancient strongholds and the ruins of carved churches – are preserved in abundance in this area.
 And to further glorify the name, it is enough that the people of Areshi, together with other nobles of Hereti, contributed to the unification of Georgia.
 Many sources and archaeological excavations have confirmed that there were essential settlements here.

 There are many legends about the foundation and origin of Qvareli.
 According to one of the legends, the king, while hunting in Duruji swamps, enjoyed its surroundings, especially the place where Qvareli is situated now, and ordered: "This is a favoured place, and a village should be settled here."

-Based on historical sources, in the early centuries (IV century), mountainous Pshavis from the village of Kvara settled in the present territory of Qvareli; The settlers from Kvara were called Kvarlelis, and this name was also chosen for the settlement.
+Based on historical sources, in the early centuries (IV century), mountainous Pshavians from the village of Kvara settled in the present territory of Qvareli; The settlers from Kvara were called Kvarlelis, and this name was also chosen for the settlement.
 Subsequently, this name underwent a change, and finally, the toponymal Qvareli was formed.

 Administrative divisions and population

-There is one town and 21 villages in Qvareli municipality.
+There is one town and 21 villages in Kvareli municipality.